The-Saba/Geo-Schelling-model/README.md

 The population data used are from 2010 and the two group analyzed are Americans and Forgeiners.

 The first part of the project is dedicated on collecting the data and creating a file to use for the simulation.
-The MESA-geo model is an agent based model and this type has two agent class, RegionAgents, in our case the census tracts, and the PersonAgents, that move between the Regions.
+The MESA-geo model is an agent based model with two agent class, RegionAgents, in our case the Census tracts, and the PersonAgents, that move between the Regions.

+The model was modified to take directly from the file the exact number of resident in each tract.
+During the preparation phase, where the model's agent are added, at each PersonAgent is assigned a color (red for Forgeiners and blue for Americans)

 #### Data sources
 * Census info - [US Census Bureau](https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2010&layergroup=Census+Tracts) (year 2010, the state of New York, the County of New York)